DeepakM02/currency-converter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo
-Open [http://deepakm02.github.io/currency-converter/](Click On this link) to view it in the browser.
+Open [http://deepakm02.github.io/currency-converter/] (Click On this link) to view it in the browser.

 In the project directory, you can run: